zikes/box/README.md

 ```

 Each property of a `BoxStyle` is the character to be inserted in that
 position when drawing the box.
-For example, this is the `DefaultStyle`:
+For example, this is the definition for
+`DefaultStyle`:

 ```go
 var DefaultStyle BoxStyle = BoxStyle{